tamu-edu/ORATOR-ATLAS/README.md

 - What is .idea folder in Ontology Instantiation
 - What are the 2 Rellis3D owl mappings
 - RGB color mappings for datasets
+- Be able to take in 0-N Greyscale images rather than RGB
+- [CityScapes](https://github.com/NVIDIA/semantic-segmentation/blob/main/datasets/cityscapes_labels.py) color scheme, note that some rgb colors are repeated for some classes